Raja-Sharma/redux-counter/README.md

 A simple Redux counter app to demonstrate how state behaves in Redux.

-Just 'npm start' and go to http://localhost:8080/
+npm install then npm start and go to http://localhost:8080/